Jason Scriven

 - What brings you to our session and to see if I am someone you can feel safe talking to every week.
 Likewise, it is an opportunity for me to understand the issues that you'd like to address and whether I have the training and experience to best help you.

-- Review of what’s happened since the last session.
+- Review what’s happened since the last session.

-- Identifying the issues that are most pressing to you at that moment.
+- Identify the issues that are most pressing to you at that moment.

-- Talking through your feelings and looking for meaning and patterns.
+- Talk through your feelings and looking for meaning and patterns.

-- Agreeing on behaviour changes that you can try out between sessions.
+- Agree on behaviour changes that you can try out between sessions.

-- Ending the session feeling motivated and hopeful of positive change.
+- End the session feeling motivated and hopeful of positive change.

 Insurance & Benefits Coverage